 - Resistance to antibacterial agents MOOC, co-directed by Patrick Trieu-Cuot (Biology of Gram-Positive Pathogens Unit), Didier Mazel (Bacterial Genome Plasticity unit) and Béatrice Berçot (Assistance Publique – Hôpitaux de Paris – Paris Diderot University)Concepts and Methods in Epidemiology MOOC, co-directed by Arnaud Fontanet (Unit of Emerging Disease Epidemiology).
 The third edition of this MOOC occurred in April 2016

 - Vaccinology MOOC, co-directed by Armelle Phalipon (unit of Molecular microbial pathogenesis) and Frédéric Tangy (unit of Viral genomics and vaccination).
-This MOOC, based on the Pasteur Vaccinology course, is now available at any time on the FUN platform.
+This MOOC, based on the Pasteur Vaccinology course,

 - From neuron to behavior MOOC, co-directed by Pierre-Marie Lledo (Perception and Memory Unit), launched for the first time during spring 2016.